MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 * The article discusses ... (e.g. rise of vaping in the UK and suggests it is a good thing).
 Provide three arguments to support this conclusion and three argument against it.
 * Explain the main points of the article as if speaking to a 10 year old child.

+Examples

+Please summarise the information in this webpage into two paragraphs https://en.wikipedia.org/wiki/Strictly_Come_Dancing_series_21

+[This PDF](./Resources/WITN01020100.pdf) contains a long legal document - the witness statement of the CEO of the Post Office to the Horizon IT Inquiry.
+It is 861 pages long with over 1,880 sections.
+Download this file to your PC, then upload to the AI with a prompt like this.
+_Please summarise the information in this PDF into 10 paragraphs.
+Give a title to each paragraph._

 **Understand what went wrong and suggest how to fix it.**
 * This Excel formula produces incorrect results in some cells but is correct in others.
 Can you explain why?
 =XLOOKUP(G18,$D$18:$D$21,$C18:$C$21)